Junichiro Owaki

 I had to go through quite a hardship before I regained the ability to function

-normally in the academic field of theology and philosophy where most of the
+normally in the academic field of theology and philosophy where most of

 terminology was unfamiliar and strange to me.
-Eventually, I made many mistakes
+Eventually, I made many

 and misunderstandings.
 But through these experiences I came to understand